Please note that LDAP structure is changing on October 4, 2016. See LDAP Simplification and Standardization for more information.

 - Graduate students are added in May.

-The Office of the Registrar is the proprietor for all student data and sets expiration policy for student records.
+The Office of the Registrar is the proprietor for all student data and sets the expiration policy for student records.
 Student records remain active until approximately mid-way through the semester following graduation when the Registrar notes that the student has not paid registration fees.
 At this point, typically September or October for May graduates, the Registrar terminates the student record and the student's LDAP entry is marked expired.

 Please visit the Grace Periods page for information on how long records remain in ou=people after a record is expired.

-Please see the People OU Affiliations page for information on how to use LDAP affiliations to determine if a someone is a student.
+Please see the People OU Affiliations page for information on how to use LDAP affiliations to determine if someone is a student.

 The CalNet team sets LDAP attributes as public or private in accordance with applicable requirements, such as the Federal Education and Privacy Rights Act (FERPA).
 Please visit the People Attribute Schema page for a table listing LDAP attributes, the data owner, and whether a particular attribute is public or private.